WernerFP/vivaldi-ui-patch.sh/README.md

 ```
 <script src="custom.js"></script>
 ```
 Modified CSS code resp.
 JavaScript code can be included in Vivaldi with `custom.css` resp. `custom.js` files.
-The changes will be effective after the files have been copied into the appropriate Vivaldi installation directory:
+Changes will be effective after the files have been copied into the appropriate Vivaldi installation directory:
 ```
 /opt/<vivaldi or vivaldi-snapshot>/resources/vivaldi/style/custom.css
 /opt/<vivaldi or vivaldi-snapshot>/resources/vivaldi/custom.js